Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 	<tbody>
 		<tr>
 			<td>Definition</td>
-			<td>The names of, references to, or descriptions of the methods or protocols used during a sampling event. </td>
+			<td>The names of, references to, or descriptions of the methods or protocols used during a sampling event.</td>
 		</tr>
         <tr>
 			<td>Rationale</td>
 			<td>Describing the sampling method(s) used is a requirement for some types of species distribution models.
-It also improves replicability of study methods and provides insights into life-history useful for recollection.</td>
+It also improves replicability of study methods and provides insights into life-history that may be useful for recollection.</td>
 		</tr>
         <tr>
 			<td>Requirement</td>